sethchart/sethchart.com/content/about/index.md

 I have enjoyed being exposed to the intricacies and challenges of maintaining production IT infrastructure.

 I have been working as a database manager for about fifteen months.
 The change of pace has done me a world of good and I could not be more grateful for the opportunity that came just in time.
-Being a database manager has also exposed me to quite a few new areas of interest.

 ### Data Science